All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Zepbound?

 Zepbound is the brand name for tirzepatide when prescribed for chronic weight management.
-The same molecule is sold as Mounjaro for type 2 diabetes. tirzepatide
+The same molecule is sold as Mounjaro for type 2 diabetes. tirzepatide Check out our Zepbound weight loss timeline for detailed data.

 What makes Zepbound unique among weight loss medications is its dual mechanism.
 It activates both GIP (glucose-dependent insulinotropic polypeptide) receptors and GLP-1 (glucagon-like peptide-1) receptors.
-This dual action produces robust effects on appetite suppression, blood sugar regulation, and metabolic health.
+This dual action produces strong effects on appetite suppression, blood sugar regulation, and metabolic health.

 Critically for the ADHD conversation, both GIP and GLP-1 receptors are found in the central nervous system, including brain regions involved in reward processing, motivation, and executive function.